Click "Play" to Listed the Article

 Check these holes periodically to see if mice have chewed them, and replace it if necessary.
 You could also set traps of your choice in areas you are sure mice frequent to catch them.
 Make sure that you store food in tightly closed containers and vacuum your house to make it less attractive to mice.

 Placing cotton balls soaked in detergent or vinegar in places mice frequent will only affect how the mice behave.
 Mice often leave an oily scent.
 They detect changes in their trail, and by using vinegar and detergent, their trails get distorted.
 This slows them down.
 Peppermint oil can also be used to distort their movement.

-It is important to note that vinegar does kill some things but it only 90% effective against bacteria and 80% effective against viruses, mold, and mildew.
+It is important to note that vinegar does kill some things but it only 90% effective against bacteria and 80% effective against viruses, mould, and mildew.
 Bleach, on the other hand, kills 90% of viruses and bacteria.
 However, vinegar and bleach cannot be used to effectively get rid of rats in your home.
 Homeowners have a better chance of getting rid of mice using traps and poison baits than using vinegar and detergents.
 Vinegar and bleach detergents can be used effectively to decontaminate areas that are frequented by mice.

 The course of action to take when dealing with a mice infestation is to call in your local pest control service.
 Your pest control service company know how to find out how, why and where the mice are hiding in your home.
 They will also use minimal effort and cause little to no damage to your home getting rid of these pesky critters.
-A pest control service will also ensure that your home is proofed to discourage future infestation of the rodents.
+A pest control Toronto service will also ensure that your home is proofed to discourage future infestation of the rodents.